4 rules to build the perfect splash page for your WiFi hotspot

 In this article, you will learn about the steps needed to authenticate users on your captive portal through Tanaza’s access points, together with the most used authentication processes enabled by Tanaza (Facebook login, etc.).

 Tanaza is a software that allows network admins to manage user authentication in a very intuitive way through the configuration of a customizable captive portal.
 A captive portal is the web page people see before accessing a public Wi-Fi network, i.e. when they use the free Wi-Fi connection of a bar, restaurant, hotel, shop, etc. At first, when clients try to log in to your Wi-Fi to browse a webpage, they are unauthenticated.
 Being unauthenticated means that their access to your network is limited to the captive portal, other than content and services included in the Walled Garden.
+To learn more about which websites and URLs are accessible by a client before authentication read this article.
+On the captive portal, users can then authenticate themselves and browse the web on their Wi-Fi-enabled devices.
+Let’s now see the steps needed to authenticate users on a captive portal and the main login methods featured by Tanaza.

 Opening of the login page of the captive portal

 Clients’ login flow starts in this way: the unauthenticated user’s device reaches your access point and requests access to the Internet.
 The access point, that is connected to the Tanaza Cloud, sees the request but doesn’t recognize the client as authenticated.
 Accordingly, instead of showing the user a web page, it redirects the unauthenticated user to the login page, aka your captive portal.
 Once here, the user authenticates through the captive portal and is therefore authorized to browse the web.
 Now, the user can freely browse any webpage, using your Wi-Fi network.
+To better understand how to use the Tanaza captive portal functionality, read this article.

 In general, network administrators cannot see the list of users connected to their network in real-time.
 Instead, Tanaza allows network admins to see the list of connected clients from anywhere, anytime, through a web dashboard, cloud.tanaza.com.
 Specifically, they see real-time users connected and authenticated (or even in the process of authenticating) through their cloud.tanaza.com management platform.
 Also, they see the historical data from all authenticated users, together with their personal information, in the Tanaza Analytics Dashboard.
 The screenshots below show how data about users and connections are viewed on the management platform of the Tanaza Analytics Dashboard.